 This lawsuit was filed in the State of California, and was done so by a different set of law firms than the previous class action suits filed above.

-Our social media fans can see the publicly filed documents below, which now include the lab tests in question:
+You can see the publicly filed documents below, which now include the lab tests in question:

 What the complaint filed says